 We pride ourselves on good links with our local church, St Mary’s Church, Adderbury.
-During the school year we take part in the following:
+During the school year:

 the Vicar leads whole school assemblies